JaimeLynSchatz/hackers-map/opw-app-draft.md

 I am not a formal student, so I do not qualify for GSoC.

 Please describe your experience with the organization's product as a user and as a contributor (include the information, as well as a link or an attachment, for the required contribution you made to the project you are interested in here):
 I have not yet successfully made a contribution to Wikimaps.
 After spending a couple of weeks (I currently work full time, but I won't this summer) unsuccessfully trying to get the software to run on Vagrant my Windows machine, I finally installed Ubuntu and have it working.
 I am having a great deal of difficulty finding an appropriate bug to tackle.
 (I was hoping for a little guidance on that.)
-I'm using my experience of trying to make a first contribution of code as a baseline for my proposed Wikidata and MediaWiki Labs projects.
+I'm using my experience of trying to make a first contribution of code as a baseline for my other project proposals for Wikidata and MediaWiki Labs.

 I have just started making contributions to Wikidata and Wikitech, with some mixed results.
 The difficulty I have had in maing initial contributions to any of the Wikimedia projects has re-emphasized the importance of improving the docs, particularly for brand-new folks (like me.) https://en.wikipedia.org/wiki/User:JaimeLyn/Hacker%27s_map